darkphotonKN/age-of-carnath/README.md

 A simple read / write loop for websockets therefore turned into a slighty more complex read / write via websocket and with a communication layer via an unbuffered channel.
 Thankfully with go's channels and goroutines being performant the read / write remained incredibly smooth once handled appropriately.

+Race conditions were the other challenge that made multiple connections a challenge, but more details on this in the game logic section.

 ### Client Game State & Logic

-The frontend client was coded in reactjs, using a mixture of zustand for global statemanagement and react's standard state for game interactions.
+The frontend client was coded in reactjs, using a mixture of zustand for global statemanagement and react's built-in state hooks for game interactions.

 #### GameGrid Component

-The core component for rendering the game's visuals and controlling the syncing between of game state between client and server.
+The core component for rendering the game's visuals and controlling the syncing between game state of the client and server.

 #### Game State Handling